 Depending on where you shop for your creative and packing materials, you may find that they offer discounts on buying, for example, five canvases rather than one or two at a time.
 As long as you have room to store them why not plan in advance?
 It’s more than likely you will use them over time.
 Even if nothing is overtly advertised, you can always ask!

 11. Hire a studio assistant to help with a project or exhibition

 While you may not have the funds to keep a studio assistant on a permanent basis, there are certain occasions when your time really is more valuable than your money.
-Use it to hire a local art student for a few hours to help with tasks that are time consuming, but that don’t require you doing them personally.
+Use it to hire a local art student for a few hours to help with tasks that are time-consuming, but that don’t require you to do them personally.